WinstonWantsAUserName/supermemo_web_import/README.md

 For incremental web browsing (that is, not importing the whole article but instead highlight on the browser), press `Ctrl + Shift + Alt + B`.
 You need a highlighter plugin (eg, [Super Simple Highlighter](https://chromewebstore.google.com/detail/super-simple-highlighter/hhlhjgianpocpoppaiihmlpgcoehlhio)) for this to work, and you need to set the highlight shortcut to `Shift + Alt + H`.
 Video guide: https://www.youtube.com/watch?v=fUOiNeFtVBk

 Please reload the script (via right clicking the AHK icon on the task bar) if something went wrong.
-This script depends on the UIA library and it might not work all the time (eg, not being able to retrieve current page's URL)--reloading mostly does the trick.
+This script depends on the [UIA library](https://github.com/Descolada/UIAutomation) and it might not work all the time (eg, not being able to retrieve current page's URL)--reloading mostly does the trick.
+Sometimes clicking in empty spaces in the web page fixes it too.

 Features: